rsdn/CodeJam/NuGet/Readme.txt

 * NullableHelper.GetValueOrDefault method with default value factory
 * ToByteSizeString overloads for Int32
 * Fix Resharper markup in Code class
+* Option struct split into Option class and ValueOption struct
 * Fixes and code cleanup

 What's new in 1.1.0-beta3